Home > Analyses > Technology > Domo, Inc.

 Financial Ratios

-The following table presents key financial ratios for Domo, Inc. over the fiscal years 2021 to 2025, illustrating profitability, valuation, liquidity, leverage, and efficiency metrics:
+The following table presents key financial ratios for Domo, Inc. over the fiscal years 2022 to 2026, reflecting profitability, liquidity, leverage, and market valuation metrics:

 Evolution of Financial Ratios